SergioDanielFG/CCMCR/README.md

 - Phase II monitoring using standardized Mahalanobis distances projected onto the compromise structure.
 - Visualization tools through robust biplots (GH-Biplot and HJ-Biplot) and an interactive **Shiny dashboard**.

-An internal dataset (`datos_farma`) is included for reproducibility and demonstration.
+An internal dataset (`pharma_data`) is included for reproducibility and demonstration.

 ---